EuannGu/EuannGu/README.md

 #### I'm a second year cybersecurity major at NEU
 ![I'm a second year cybersecurity major at NEU](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 I like network security and stories.
 I dislike papaya.
-If you're a co-op hiring manager, my dream for the future is to work at your organization.
-Otherwise, my dream is to do cool computer things to help people and to feed the dog I'm going to adopt.
+My dream for the future is to do cool computer things to help people and to feed the dog I'm going to adopt.

-Reach out to me to see my private coursework repositories! *
+Reach out to me to see my private repositories for coursework! *

-Skills: Java / Python / Assembly / C / React / JS / HTML / CSS / SQL
+Skills: [Java] / [Python] / Assembly / C / [JS / HTML / CSS] / SQL

 - 🔭 I’m currently working on SuNoFes, a [game jam](https://itch.io/jam/sunofes22).
 - 🌱 I’m currently learning Burp Suite and CTF from Hacker101.